 The comments people leave on blogs can be divided into four types:

 First, the positive feedback.
 Some people just want to say that they like you, your company, or your blog post.
 That’s always nice to hear.
 Make sure to reply to some of these (even if it’s just a quick “thanks!”) or express general gratitude in an upcoming post, so the person giving the compliment feels appreciated.

 The second type of comment are the questions your audience has after they’ve read your post.
 Perhaps something remained unclear or something you wrote triggered someone to ask you about your post or about your brand.

 Responding to questions shouldn’t be that hard.
-If the answer to the question is short (and you actually know the answer!) you can just leave a direct reply.
-If a question is harder to answer, or needs some more explanation, you could decide to write a new post about it.
+If the answer to the question is short (and you actually know the answer!), you can just leave a direct reply.
+If a question is harder to answer, or if it needs some more explanation, you could decide to write a new post about it.

 If you don’t know the answer to a question, we would advise you to still reply to that comment on your blog.
 You could simply admit that you do not know the answer, or you could state that you’ll dive into the matter and come back with an answer later (and don’t forget to!).